About EMS Week

 Sunday is Health, Wellness, and Resilience Day

-To promote the health, wellness and resilience of EMS providers and patients.
-Health, Wellness, and Resilience Day highlights the need to recognize and care for the health and wellness of EMS providers and patients and share ideas on strengthening resilience.
-It is an opportunity to step back and take care of ourselves through self-care as well as to care for our fellow EMS professionals and the patients who are in our care every day.
+To promote the health, wellness, and resilience of EMS professionals and patients.
+Health, Wellness, and Resilience Day highlights the need to recognize and care for the health and wellness of EMS professionals and patients and share ideas on strengthening resilience.
+It is an opportunity to step back and take care of ourselves through self-care and care for our fellow EMS professionals and the patients in our care every day.

 Monday is Education Day